Rebekah Brooks: Reappointed CEO

-Incredibly, in September 2015, Brooks was reappointed as CEO of the company, now named News UK.
+In September 2015, Brooks was reappointed as CEO of the company, now named News UK.
 In January 2020, it was announced she would become a board member at Tremor International Limited.

 Political connections

 The press have noted social ties between Brooks and various members of the Establishment.
 In 2008, she borrowed a retired police horse from the Metropolitan Police which she kept on her Oxfordshire farm, where it was ridden by David Cameron.

 In December 2010, a dinner party was attended by Cameron and James Murdoch.

 Brooks was once also a friend of Tony and Cherie Blair; and Gordon and Sarah Brown.
 Her wedding to Charlie Brooks in 2009 was attended by Gordon Brown and David Cameron.

-Shortly before her arrest, she had an hour-long telephone conversation with Tony Blair.
+Shortly before her arrest in 2011, she had an hour-long telephone conversation with Tony Blair.
 He offered to act as an unofficial advisor to Brooks and to Rupert and James Murdoch.
 Blair told Brooks that this arrangement should remain private.
 He offered her advice on how to deal with the phone hacking scandal.
 Making reference to the Hutton Inquiry, which had cleared his government of wrongdoing related to the death of a biological warfare expert, Blair advised Brooks to set up an independent inquiry into the phone hacking scandal.

 Personal life

 Brooks became engaged to actor Ross Kemp in 1996, and married him in June 2002 in Las Vegas.

 On 3 November 2005, it was reported that Brooks had been arrested following an alleged assault on her husband.
 She was released without charge, and the police took no further action.
 The Sun had been running a campaign against domestic violence at the time.
 The couple had spent the previous evening in the company of the former Cabinet Minister David Blunkett, who had resigned for the second time on that day.
-At her trial in 2013, it was revealed that Brooks and her colleague Andy Coulson had an affair for several years, during her marriage to Kemp.
+At her trial in 2013, it was revealed that Brooks and her colleague Andy Coulson had an affair that lasted from 1998 to 2007 during her marriage to Kemp.

 Private Eye and The Independent reported the couple had separated; this was not widely reported in the remainder of the British press.
 The 7 March 2008 issue of Private Eye refers to her "paramour", former racehorse trainer and author Charlie Brooks.
 She and Kemp divorced in 2009.
 The Guardian reported on 5 June 2009 that she was to marry Brooks.
 The Independent reported Brooks and her fiancé had married in a lakeside ceremony in June 2009.
 The couple are key members of the so-called Chipping Norton set, which includes Jeremy Clarkson, David Cameron, and others.
 They live in Churchill, Oxfordshire, and London.

 It was announced by Bell Pottinger that Rebekah and Charlie Brooks were expecting a daughter in early 2012 via a surrogate mother.
 A daughter was born at the private Portland Hospital in London on 25 January 2012.